/The Day I Chose My Son Over My Husband — And Took Back Everything He Stole

 “$15,000?!
 That’s extortion!”

 “I don’t disagree.
-But he’s got a lawyer.
-And you’ve got until tonight.”
+But he’s got a lawyer, and you’ve got until tonight.”

-After a tense pause, Travis muttered, “Where do I send the money?”
+“…Where do I send the money?”

 Ten minutes later, I called him.

-“Jennifer!” he said, trying to sound cheery.
+“Jennifer!” he said, voice too bright.
 “How’s Germany?”

 “I’ve been trying to reach Caleb,” I continued.
 “You said he’s with a friend, right?”